Calyptus-Learn/Uniswap/README.md

   - swapSingleHopExactAmountIn (sells all tokens for another)
   - swapSingleHopExactAmountOut (buys specific amount of tokens set by the caller)
 - Burn Liquidity tokens and remove liquidity you had provided.

+Note: The tests depend on contracts deployed on mainnet and can only be performed by forking the mainnet.
+Please create an .env file and set up the following for the same:

+URL=YOUR RPC PROVIDER URL

+PRIVATE_KEY=PRIVATEKEY OF YOUR TEST-WALLET